pulumi/docs/content/blog/7-ways-to-deal-with-application-secrets-in-azure/index.md

 meta_image: "feature.jpg"
 ---

 Every non-trivial application relies on configuration values that may depend on the current execution environment.
-Some of these values contain sensitive information which shouldn't be shared publicly.
-The fewer parties have access to those secret values, the safer the application is.
-Ideally, no one should be granted access at all.
+Some of these values contain sensitive information that shouldn't be shared publicly.
+In general, the fewer parties that have access to those secret values, the safer the application will be&mdash;in fact, in an ideal world, no one would be granted direct access to those secrets.
 <!--more-->

-Examples of such secret configuration values include
+Examples of secret configuration values include:

-- A connection string to a message bus or a database;
+- A connection string to a message bus or a database
-- A SAS Token to an Azure Storage account;
+- A SAS Token to an Azure Storage account
-- An access key for a third-party service.
+- An access key for a third-party service

-There's no one universal way to manage the secrets, as a lot depends on the context.
+There's no one universal way to manage secrets, as a lot depends on the context in which they are used.
 In this article, I go through seven ways to use secret values in a .NET Core application running in Azure.
 I start with naively hard-coded strings and build up from there to more secure options.

 While the concepts are universally applicable, my code samples focus on a .NET application running in **Azure App Service** and configured with Pulumi.